SouthGreenPlatform/genoring/README.md

-With the Docker Container system, it is possible to run the GenoRing platform with only the required modules but also to add or remove other modules on demand afterward, easily manage and update each module separately and take profit for all the other nice features docker system offers like container segregation, security, scalability and versioning just to name a few.
+With the Docker Container system, it is possible to run the GenoRing platform with only the required modules but also to add or remove other modules on demand afterward, easily manage and update each module separately and take profit for all the other nice features Docker system offers like container segregation, security, scalability and versioning just to name a few.

 GenoRing is started and managed through a single PERL script that provides many operations on the framework.
-The choice of a script rather than just using docker commands and config files was driven by the necessity to reliably manage GenoRing modules as well as afford some other complex tasks.
+The choice of a script rather than just using Docker commands and config files was driven by the necessity to reliably manage GenoRing modules as well as afford some other complex tasks.
 The PERL language was selected because it is included in almost every Linux distribution or available as a package for other systems, avoids to setup a specific